SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 JPQL (or the Java Persistence Query Language) is an **object-oriented** query language, part of the Java persistence API.

-It is a tool used when either our queries get too complex and query method names are just not enough or the method name gets too ugly.
+When working with complex queries, default query methods are not sufficient.

-Used to make queries against entities stored in a relational database.
+JPQL makes queries against entities stored in a relational database.

-JPQL is similar to SQL except for a few differences.
+It is similar to SQL except for a few differences.

-- The biggest and most important difference is that we interact and make queries with the entities, not with the tables from the DB
+- In JPQL, we interact and make queries with the entities, not with the tables from the database
-- It will not affect the database directly
+- It will not directly affect the database

 [/slide]